Michael Madsen: Charity work

-In 2002, Madsen was presented an award for his work with the Shriners Hospital for Children.
+In 2002, Madsen received an award for his work with the Shriners Hospital for Children.
 In September 2009, Madsen announced his participation in the 26th annual Love Ride to help raise money for local charities.
-The charity included celebrities Malcolm Forbes, Peter Fonda, Larry Hagman, Billy Idol and Bruce Springsteen, among others.
-The event was scheduled for October 25, 2009, but was ultimately canceled due to poor ticket sales and a decline in sponsorship.

-In 2016, Madsen hosted the event An Intimate Evening with Michael Madsen to benefit Children's Pediatric Cancer.
+Malcolm Forbes, Peter Fonda, Larry Hagman, Billy Idol, Bruce Springsteen, and other celebrities were also scheduled, but the event was canceled due to poor ticket sales and a decline in sponsorship.
+In November 2016, Madsen hosted a one-night event called An Intimate Evening with Michael Madsen to benefit children's pediatric cancer for Advocate Children's Hospital and the Tyler Robinson Foundation.